janscience/Teensy_Amp/R4.0/README.md

 Use 8 channels (2 chips) and a 128GB, better 256GB microSD card and a single 50Ah car battery.
 That lasts for 4 days minimum.

+### Evalutation board

+We used the [PCM186xEVM evalutation board](https://www.ti.com/lit/pdf/slau615) to figure out how to control and use the PCM186x chips by a Teensy 4.1:

+1. Connect it straight to USB and open PurePath console.
+On the first tab select 'mode=2' for operating the PCM186x in slave mode.
+Use an audio recording software (e.g. audacity) to record the I2S audio stream (you need to select the right input source).
+This way you can play around with various input sources, gains, and channel configurations.
+Save register settings.

+2. Read I2S stream with Teensy:
+   - Remove R3, R20, R21, R22.
+   - Replace standoffs by header pins.
+   - Connect BCK, LRCK and DOUT to Teensy I2S bus.
+   - Only the first two channels are transmitted via DOUT.
+   - The last two channels are transmitted via DOUT2, use AudioInputI2CQuad.
+   - Configure BCK input slave PLL mode
+     (section 9.3.9.4.4, Figure 66 in data sheet) via PurePath console:
+     - Set MST_MODE to slave (default anyways).
+     - Enable CLKDET_EN !
+All clocks and dividers are then automatically configured.
+     - No need to set MST_SCK_SRC etc. (see Figure 33, Master mode only).
+   - Works!

+3. Control I2C from Teensy:
+   - Connect Teensy I2C via J7.
+   - Coded in TeeRec::ControlPCM186x
+   - See section 9.3.9.8 for how to change sampling rates.
+   - Works!